Skip to main content

 How does Newt communicate with the external auth daemon?

-Newt talks to the auth daemon over HTTPS.
-TCP 22123 is used by default.
-When you SSH into a server that uses the external auth daemon, Newt calls the auth daemon on that host to create or update your user and resolve principals.
-Port 22123 only needs to be open between Newt and the auth daemon hosts on your internal network; it should not be exposed to the internet.
-To use a different port, set the port in the resource’s SSH settings in the Pangolin dashboard and pass the same port to the auth daemon with the --port flag (e.g. pangolin auth-daemon --pre-shared-key <key> --port 22124).
-Newt and the auth daemon must use the same port.
+Newt talks to the auth daemon over HTTPS on TCP 22123 by default.
+Port 22123 only needs to be open between Newt and the auth daemon hosts on your internal network.
+To use a different port, set the port in the resource’s SSH settings and pass the same port to the auth daemon with --port.